TAIsRich/chuwa0808/ShortQuestions/annotations.md

    Spring Boot @SpringBootApplication annotation is used **to mark a configuration class that declares one or more @Bean methods and also triggers auto-configuration and component scanning**.

+### Spring Boot

+1. **@GeneratedValue annotation is **to configure the way of increment of the specified column(field)**.
+For example when using Mysql , you may specify auto_increment in the definition of table to make it self-incremental, and then use @GeneratedValue(strategy = GenerationType.IDENTITY)
+2. **@Column annotation is **used for Adding the column the name in the table of a particular MySQL database.
+3. **@JoinColumn** marks a column as a join column for an entity association or an element collection.
+4. **@JoinTable** annotation to specify the mapping of a many-to-many table relationship:
+   - the name of the link table and
+   - the two Foreign Key columns

+5. **@Query annotation in Spring Data JPA to execute both JPQL and native SQL queries.**